srisudarshanrg/go-setup-template/README.md

 # go-handlers-template
-This is a handlers template for a Go project
+This is a setup template for a Go project

 ## Problem
 Everytime I start doing a project in Go, it takes a significant amount of time to handlers the entire project.
 So, I am not able to concentrate on doing the project itself.